mozilla/anodejsholidayseason/localization.md

 The key thing abide does, is it injects into the Node and express framework references to `Gettext` functions.
 This allows you to reference gettext strings in Node JavaScript code or in your HTML templates.

-Here is an example in a template file:
+Here is an example template file:

     <html lang="{{LANG}}" dir="{{DIR}}">
       <head>
         <title>{{gettext('Mozilla Persona')}}</title>

-Abide provides `LANG`, `DIR`, and `gettext`. `LANG` is the language code based on the user's browser and preferred language settings. `DIR` is for [bidirectional text](http://en.wikipedia.org/wiki/Bi-directional_text) support.
+Abide provides various variables and funcitons, such as `LANG`, `DIR`, and `gettext`.

+`LANG` is the language code based on the user's browser and preferred language settings.

+`DIR` is for [bidirectional text](http://en.wikipedia.org/wiki/Bi-directional_text) support.

 `gettext` is a JS function which will take an English string and return a localize string, again based on the user's preferred region and language.

-Here is an example in a JavaScript file:
+Here is an example JavaScript file:

     app.get('/', function(req, res) {
         res.render('homepage', {